-- Reduced Complexity.
-Loading our IFC requires orders of magnitude fewer liquid handling steps than conventional systems for the same experiment. - · Improved Throughput.
-Our most advanced IFCs can conduct up to 24 times more experiments than a conventional system can perform in a single run. - · Nanoliter Precision.
-Our IFC systems allow researchers to dispense samples and reagents in nanoliter, or billionths of a liter, volumes, which supports high sensitivity techniques.

-- Reduced Reagent and Sample Requirements.
+· Reduced Complexity.
+Loading our IFC requires orders of magnitude fewer liquid handling steps than conventional systems for the same experiment.

+- Improved Throughput.
+Our most advanced IFCs can conduct up to 24 times more experiments than a conventional system can perform in a single run. - Nanoliter Precision.
+Our IFC systems allow researchers to dispense samples and reagents in nanoliter, or billionths of a liter, volumes, which supports high sensitivity techniques. - Reduced Reagent and Sample Requirements.
 Our systems operate on volumes of reagents and samples that are typically less than 1% of the volumes required by conventional systems - Decreased Capital Cost.
 For high volume users, the cost of purchasing one BioMark system is much lower than the cost of purchasing the number of conventional systems required to provide the same throughput. - Ease of Adoption.
-Our IFCs systems support widely-used chemistries and are compatible with standard laboratory equipment, allowing researchers to easily incorporate our products into their laboratory workflow and processes.
+Our IFC systems support widely-used chemistries and are compatible with standard laboratory equipment, allowing researchers to easily incorporate our products into their laboratory workflow and processes.

 We believe that our IFC systems also offer significant advantages over other high-throughput methods for large scale experimentation.
-These alternative approaches have one or more limitations, such as lack of flexibility, poor data quality, complex and slow workflows or high running costs.
-Our IFC systems are not designed for smaller scale research initiatives where complexity and workflow issues may be less pressing and conventional systems may be more economical.
+These alternative approaches have one or more limitations such as lack of flexibility, poor data quality, complex and slow workflows or high running costs.
+However, some of these methods are able to detect thousands of genetic markers in a single sample and may be more suitable for certain applications than our products.
+In addition, some of these alternative approaches are more widely adopted and better validated than our systems.

+Our IFC systems address the needs of researchers and clinicians who perform large-scale studies in the areas of genomics, proteomics and molecular diagnostics.
+Nevertheless, researchers and clinicians may be slow to adopt our IFC systems as they are based on technology that is not yet well-established in the industry.
+Moreover, many of the existing laboratories have already made substantial capital investments in their existing systems and may be hesitant to abandon that investment.
+In addition, our IFC systems are less well suited for smaller scale research initiatives where complexity and workflow issues may be less pressing and conventional systems may be more economical.
 As life science research continues to evolve and is commercialized, we believe that there will be increasing demand for life science automation solutions that enable experimentation on the scale supported by our IFC systems.